U.S. Republicans quibble over effective date of Obamacare repeal

-WASHINGTON U.S. Republican senators are leaning towards a plan to delay the effective date of an Obamacare repeal for three years, a senior Republican said on Wednesday.
+WASHINGTON (Reuters) - U.S. Republican senators are leaning towards a plan to delay the effective date of an Obamacare repeal for three years, a senior Republican said on Wednesday.

 But some conservatives in the House of Representatives think that is too long to wait for the end of the Affordable Care Act, as President Barack Obama's signature health insurance program is known.